MongoDB Connector¶

 MongoDB clusters, simply add another properties file to etc/catalog

-will create a catalog named sales
+will create a catalog named sales using the configured connector.

 Configuration Properties¶